This program supports local drinking water and wastewater utilities in their efforts to build up resilience to severe weather events.

-WURP prioritizes technical assistance for DW & WW utilities based upon system vulnerability and infrastructure risks identified through desktop assessments that determine topographic vulnerabilities, emergency response (ER) events, regional program recommendations, and utility interest.
+WURP prioritizes technical assistance for drinking water and wastewater utilities based upon system vulnerability and infrastructure risks identified through desktop assessments that determine topographic vulnerabilities, emergency response (ER) events, regional program recommendations, and utility interest.

 “Enhancing Resilience and Emergency Preparedness of Water Utilities through Improved Mapping”